Exploring the Alphabet of English Idioms: A Journey through ‘O’

 Justifications:

 This is an idiom because it refers to feeling elated or in a very positive state.
-The phrase uses "top of the world" figuratively to describe a peak of happiness or success.
+The idiom uses "top of the world" figuratively to describe a peak of happiness or success.

 Origin: